sikang/mpl_ros/README.md

 The package is still under maintenance, the API may change occasionally, please use `git log` to track the latest update.

 Packages:
-  - `decomp_ros`: convex decomposition tools for generating ellipsoid and polyhedron
   - `motion_primitive_library`: back-end for planning trajectory in various environments
   - `planning_ros_msgs`: ROS msgs used in storing, visualizing and communicating
   - `planning_ros_utils`: ROS utils for interfacing with MPL, it also includes mapping and rviz plugins